 Instead, he spent most of his time at the smaller Linderhof Palace – the only palace he finished.

 Formerly a farm owned by Benedictine Abbey of Ettal.
 It was then turned into a hunting lodge by Century King Maximilian II – Ludwig’s father.
-His son Ludwig II bought the land surrounding it with the idea of building a country retreat.
+His son Ludwig II bought the land surrounding it to build a country retreat.

-Ludwig, a shy and misunderstood royal, he never set out to create a gigantic and elaborate estate.
+A shy and misunderstood royal, Ludwig never set out to create a gigantic and elaborate estate.
 He built Linderhof Palace as a retreat purely for relaxation.
-And, he built Linderhof Palace with his favorite palace in mind: Versailles.
+And he built Linderhof Palace with his famous palace in mind: Versailles.

-Georg Dollmann was the architect, and the palace was finished in 1879, and in 1880 the gardens were completed.
+Georg Dollmann was the architect, and the palace was finished in 1879; in 1880, the gardens were completed.

 The Inside of Linderhof Palace

 To view the inside of Linderhof Palace, you must take a guided tour—a common theme for all the castles in Bavaria.
 Tours are timed and are available in various languages.